 - 3. Slide the wall seal along the flue and into position behind the terminal. - 4.
-To ease assembly lubricate the inner and outer tubes cut ends.
-Pass the flue through the wall the and push firmly into the flue elbow to locate. - 5.
-Drill (3mm) through pilot holes in elbow and lock the flue in position (as shown) with the self tapping screws supplied. - 6.
+To ease assembly lubricate the inner and outer tube cut ends.
+Pass the flue through the wall and push firmly into the flue elbow.
+The flue is correctly located when the visual check holes are blocked. - 5.
+Ensure the terminal shroud is vertical as shown opposite. - 6.
 Make good the wall around the flue. - 7.
 Refer to Page 11 for flue deflector and or terminal guard requirements.